Phillipa Soo: Philanthropy

-Inspired by Elizabeth Schuyler Hamilton, the character she played in Hamilton, Soo started the Eliza Project initiative in partnership with Graham Windham, the first private orphanage in New York City that is mentioned in the last song at the end of the show.
+Inspired by Elizabeth Schuyler Hamilton, the character she played in Hamilton, Soo started the Eliza Project initiative in partnership with Graham Windham, the first private orphanage in New York City that is mentioned in "Who Lives, Who Dies, Who Tells Your Story", the last song at the end of the show.
 Through the program, Soo plans to provide students at the Graham School with acting, dancing, and rap workshops.
 According to Soo, the core mission of "The Eliza Project" is "to use the arts as a means of expression, as an outlet for personal experience, and to uplift the creative spirit."

 Personal life

 Soo became engaged to actor Steven Pasquale in February 2016.
 They married on September 24, 2017.
 In 2019, the two starred opposite each other in an episode of The Code.
 She has a dog named Billie, which she adopted for her 30th birthday in 2020.
-She and her husband practice Transcendental Meditation.
+She and Pasquale practice Transcendental Meditation.